sc0v0ne/LearnAI/checklist/ai_checklist.md

 7. Not looking at the data

-When you don’t look at the data carefully, you can miss useful insights which will lead to a data error and missing data
+When you do not look at the data carefully, you can miss useful insights which will lead to a data error and missing data

 8. Not qualifying the use case

-Before starting a machine learning project, it is important to determine whether the project is worth doing and to consider its ramifications
+Before starting a machine learning project, it is important to determine whether the project is worth doing and to consider its ramifications.